 - Sodium Channel, Voltage-Gated, Type II, Beta Subunit 2

 - Neuronal Voltage-Gated Sodium Channel Beta 2 Subunit 3

 - Sodium Channel, Voltage-Gated, Type II, Beta 2

 External Ids for SCN2B Gene

 The protein encoded by this gene is the beta 2 subunit of the type II voltage-gated sodium channel.
 The encoded protein is involved in cell-cell adhesion and cell migration.
 Defects in this gene can be a cause of Brugada Syndrome, atrial fibrillation, or sudden infant death syndrome. [provided by RefSeq, Jul 2015]

 GeneCards Summary for SCN2B Gene

 SCN2B (Sodium Voltage-Gated Channel Beta Subunit 2) is a Protein Coding gene.
-Diseases associated with SCN2B include Atrial Fibrillation, Familial, 14 and Familial Atrial Fibrillation.
-Among its related pathways are Activation of cAMP-Dependent PKA and Developmental Biology.
+Diseases associated with SCN2B include Atrial Fibrillation, Familial, 14 and Brugada Syndrome.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include sodium channel regulator activity and voltage-gated sodium channel activity involved in cardiac muscle cell action potential.
-An important paralog of this gene is JAML.
+An important paralog of this gene is SCN4B.